Note: This document is a Work In Progress and is subject to change. Definitions may be relocated to a seperate document in the future.

-- Changes in default & next kernel config should provide at least tested-by with
+- Changes in legacy & current kernel config should provide at least tested-by with

-- Changes in dev are at the discretion of maintainer.
-No constraints
+- Changes in edge are at the discretion of maintainer.
+No constraints.

 Change kernel source repos, branches, versions can be very disruptive to stable builds.
 Sufficient communication should occur stable changes.

-- u-boot and kernel version bump for default and next requires tested-by from Maintainers and/or testers on at least two different boards for the impacted platform.
+- U-Boot and kernel version bump for legacy and current requires tested-by from Maintainers and/or testers on at least two different boards for the impacted platform.

-- kernelsources switch (next default) needs a discussion on forum or github documented in PR and Acked-by Lead Maintainer.
+- Kernel sources switch (legacy current) needs a discussion on forum or github or IRC and documented in PR and Acked-by Lead Maintainer.
 These changes are risky and things can go terrible wrong here…

-- dev source changes are at the discretion of the Lead Maintainer
+- edge source changes are at the discretion of the Lead Maintainer.

 - minimum require Acked-by